 SEO is a critical part of web analytics.
 We'll introduce you to two tools that will help you quickly fix any egregious technical SEO errors, and then introduce two types of content that'll boost your search traffic (and a tool to help!)

-Healthy sites should have 30-50% of their traffic coming from search.
+Healthy sites should have 30-50% of their traffic coming from organic search.
 And search traffic tends to be very high quality because the user has already shown interest in your product's domain.
 You'd be crazy not to take a few minutes to optimize search—it's the tippy top of your conversion funnel, where users find out about you for the first time.

 The easiest 1-hour win is to simply check that search engines can find and understand your website.
 It's arguably the most important piece of the SEO puzzle: If your site can't be found or understood by the engines looking for them, there's no way you'll ever show up in the SERPs (Search Engine Results Page).